Hazel Scott: Career

-She was the first person of African descent to have her own television show in America, The Hazel Scott Show, which premiered on the DuMont Television Network on July 3, 1950.
+She was the first person of African descent to have her own television show in the U.S., The Hazel Scott Show, which premiered on the DuMont Television Network on July 3, 1950.
 Variety reported that "Hazel Scott has a neat little show in this modest package," its "most engaging element" being Scott herself.
 The show became so popular, it soon ran three times a week.
 On the show, Scott performed with the jazz musicians Charles Mingus and Max Roach who were among the members of her supporting band.

 Activism and blacklisting

 Civil rights

 Scott had long been committed to civil rights.
 Scott refused to perform in segregated venues when she was on tour.
 She was once escorted from the city of Austin, Texas by Texas Rangers because she refused to perform when she discovered that black and white patrons were seated separately.
 "Why would anyone come to hear me, a Negro," she told Time magazine, "and refuse to sit beside someone just like me?"

 In 1949, Scott brought a suit against the owners of a Pasco, Washington restaurant when a waitress refused to serve Scott and her traveling companion, Mrs. Eunice Wolfe, because "they were Negroes".
 Scott's victory helped African Americans challenge racial discrimination in Spokane, as well as inspiring civil rights organizations "to pressure the Washington state legislature to enact the Public Accommodations Act" in 1953.